- About the PRC

 This video is the result of a joint academic and community effort.
-The project began in April 2010 when residents and representatives from community organizations shared common issues and concerns related to community-based research.
-From their list of issues and concerns, a set of questions was developed used for interviewing a selected group of residents and organization representatives.
+The project began with residents and representatives from community organizations sharing common issues and concerns related to community-based research.
+From their list of issues and concerns, a set of questions was developed and used for interviewing and recording a selected group of residents and organization representatives.